Reconsidering Fairness Through Unawareness From the Perspective of Model Multiplicity: Discussion: Real-world use case

 \section{Discussion: Real-world use case}

-We have shown that including protected attributes like sex or gender in models can lead to substantially less equitable classifications, often without meaningful gains in accuracy -- and sometimes without improving accuracy at all.
+We have shown that including protected attributes like sex or gender in models can lead to substantially less equitable classifications, often without meaningful gains in accuracy---and sometimes without improving accuracy at all.
 However, what ultimately matters is not just how models classify individuals, but the real-world impact that these systems have when used to guide decisions.
 In other words, what matters are the \textit{policies} that these models inform \cite{kuppler2022}.
 As others have pointed out, \emph{``[i]t is policies and their effects that are just or unjust; `fair' predictors can both support unjust policies and undermine just policy"} \cite[p.
 1984]{zezulka2024}.
-Machine learning models are increasingly used in resource allocation, where limited goods or opportunities --like counselling or training programs-- are distributed based on risk predictions, often through threshold-based policies.\footnote{While our analyses have focused on the 50\% threshold, we show below that the underlying insights apply more broadly.} An important question is whether predictions are even useful and necessary in such contexts.
-Prior work suggests that prediction only improves allocation when baseline inequality is low \cite{shirali2024} (see also \cite{perdomo2023, perdomo2024}).
+Machine learning models are increasingly used in resource allocation, where limited goods or opportunities---like counselling or training programs---are distributed based on risk predictions, often through threshold-based policies.\footnote{While our analyses have focused on the 50\% threshold, we show below that the underlying insights apply more broadly.} An important question is whether predictions are even helpful in such contexts \cite{shirali2024, perdomo2023, perdomo2024}.
 Furthermore, there is the concern that predicting risk irrespective of treatment may not suffice since this risk does not necessarily correlate with treatment effectiveness \cite{zezulka2024, sharma2025}.
-With this context in mind, we now turn to examine the impact of Fairness through Unawareness in a real-world application that has attracted considerable attention in Europe in recent years: the statistical profiling of job seekers, which is increasingly used in labour market programs across the world to support decisions on how to allocate resources such as job training opportunities \cite{desiere2019}.
+With these caveats, we now turn to examine the impact of Fairness through Unawareness in a real-world application that has attracted considerable attention in Europe in recent years: the statistical profiling of job seekers, which is increasingly used in labour market programs across the world to support decisions on how to allocate resources such as job training opportunities \cite{desiere2019}.
 These systems aim to predict an individual's risk of long-term unemployment such that costly services can be targeted more efficiently, ideally to those for whom the intervention will have the greatest positive impact.
 Different models use different predictors.
 For example, gender has been explicitly included in profiling models used in Australia \cite{lipp2005} and Austria \cite{holl2018}.